 “There are so many topics new mothers talk about with their peers,” noted founder and CEO Riina Laaksonen.
 “Receiving fact-based guidance from trustworthy sources will make the phase much smoother.
 Having a baby is about as life-changing as things get.”

-With sustainability and eco-friendliness at its core, this family-owned company is Finland’s only manufacturer of single-use diapers and disposable hygiene products for women.
+With sustainability and eco-friendliness at its core, this family-owned company produces a range of feminine hygiene products.

 In 2017, Delipap’s pantyliners and sanitary napkins became the first feminine hygiene products in Europe to be awarded the EU Ecolabel.
 Not only are they made of organic cotton and chlorine-free cellulose, but their packaging is also biodegradable and compostable.